|Support||Email and Chat|

 This annoying error would occur randomly with different servers I tested around the world.

 Suffice to say, Namecheap VPN suffers from a few bugs.
-If you want a VPN that just works, check out ExpressVPN.

 3. Unclear VPN data collection policies

 Then there is the following clause in the Terms of Service that gives us pause:

 Because the Internet is an inherently open and insecure means of communication, any data or information a user transmits over the Internet may be susceptible to interception and alteration.
 You should not have an expectation of privacy in any content, including accounts of files transmitted through these VPN services.

 We don’t recall ever seeing a VPN state that you should have no expectation of privacy.
 Perhaps it has to do with the fact that Namecheap is based in the United States.

 Checking in with support, they did tell me that Namecheap VPN keeps some basic connection logs, but assured me that “no personal identifiable information” is recorded.

 Check out these no logs VPNs if this issue with Namecheap VPN gives you pause.

 4. Based in the United States (bad privacy jurisdiction)

 The United States is generally not considered a good place to base a privacy-oriented business like a VPN.
 The United States is at the center of most international surveillance organizations, and can legally force companies (even VPNs) to secretly spy on their customers in violation of the company’s own policies and terms of service.